 The Board of Examiners comprises the Chief Inspector of Mines as chair and other inspectors appointed by the Chief Inspector.
-Douglas E. Sweeney chaired the board until Al Hoffman took over as Acting Chief Inspector in June.
-Board members were A. Hoffman, E. Taje and D. Howe.
+Board members were A. Hoffman, E. Taje and D. Howe in 2009.
 The Board is responsible for the following:

 - examination of applicants for shiftboss certificates and certificates of competency; - issuing certificates; - conducting a review of all suspended certificates; and - administering blasting certificates.